 "Animal Responsibility Bylaw No. 3740, 2019", was adopted by Council on May 1, 2019.
 In that process, regulations pertaining to number of permitted animals, minimum lot sizes, and setbacks for the keeping of farm animals and poultry from repealed "Animal Control Bylaw 1995" were removed.
-This report recommends a comprehensive zoning amendment bylaw to replace and relocate regulations from repealed "Animal Control Bylaw, No. 2950, 1997".
+This report recommends a comprehensive zoning amendment bylaw to replace and relocate regulations from repealed "Animal Control Bylaw 1995" in "Zoning Bylaw, No. 2950, 1997".